Serengeti National Park

-Aside from lions and leopards, other cats include the serval, caracal, and in Ngorongoro, the elusive golden cat.
+Aside from lions and leopards, other cats include the serval, caracal, and in the Ngorongoro, the elusive golden cat.

 Cheetahs live in most of the northern parks except Lake Manyara.
 For the best chance at seeing cheetahs, head to Ruaha National Park.